 Clinical studies have shown that liver cancer cryoablation can provide effective tumor control and potentially improve survival rates, especially when used in conjunction with other therapeutic modalities.
 However, like any medical procedure, there are associated risks and considerations, including the potential for bleeding, infection, or damage to nearby organs.

-As technology advances and research in the field of oncology progresses, liver cancer cryoablation is expected to play an increasingly significant role in the comprehensive management of liver cancer.
+As technology advances and research in the field of oncology progresses, liver cancer cryoablation, facilitated by state-of-the-art cryosurgery machine, is expected to play an increasingly significant role in the comprehensive management of liver cancer.
 Its minimally invasive nature, coupled with its potential for treating challenging cases, positions cryoablation as a valuable tool in the ongoing fight against liver cancer.

 The lesion was under the liver capsule at VI segment of the liver and was adjacent to the right kidney.
 The preoperative CT scan showed that the therapeutic lesion was in the right lobe of liver, sized at 30.4×31.5 mm.